Enabling Social Applications via Decentralized Social Data Management: Introduction

 \section{Introduction}

-Recent socially-aware applications leverage users' social information to provide features such as filtering restaurant recommendations based on reviews by friends (e.g., Yelp), recommending email recipients or filtering spam based on previous email activity~\cite{kong06collaborative}, and exploiting social incentives for computer resource sharing~\cite{tran08friendstore, li06f2f}.
-Social information is also leveraged in conjunction with location and collocation data in mobile applications such as Loopt, Foursquare and Google's Latitude.
-These applications collect, store, and use sensitive social information.
+Recent socially-aware applications leverage users' social information to provide features such as filtering restaurant recommendations based on reviews by friends (e.g., Yelp), recommending email recipients or filtering spam based on previous email activity~\cite{kong06collaborative}, and exploiting social incentives for computer resource sharing~\cite{li06f2f,tran08friendstore}.
+Social information is also leveraged in conjunction with location and collocation data in mobile applications such as Loopt and Foursquare, which collect, store, and use sensitive geosocial information.

-\tc{The state of the art is to collect and manage such information within an application, thus offering social functionalities limited only to the context of the application, as in the examples above, or to expose this information from platforms that specifically collect it, such as online social networks (OSNs).
-For example, Facebook (via Graph API~\cite{graph-api}) and Google (via OpenSocial~\cite{opensocial}) allow 3rd-party application developers and websites to access the social information of millions of users stored in their OSNs.
-However, hidden incentives for users to have many OSN ``friends'' leads to declarations of contacts with little connection in terms of trust, common interests, shared objectives, or other such manifestations of real social relationships~\cite{golder07rhythms}.
-Thus, an application that tries to provide targeted functionalities using social information exposed by current OSNs must wade through a lot of noise.}
+The state of the art is to collect and manage such information within an application, thus offering social functionalities limited only to the context of the application, as in the examples above, or to expose this information from platforms that specifically collect and manage it, such as online social networks (OSNs).
+For example, Facebook\footnote{http://developers.facebook.com/docs/reference/api} and OpenSocial\footnote{http://opensocial.org/} allow 3rd-party application developers and websites to access the social information and activity of millions of users.
+However, hidden incentives for users to have many OSN ``friends'' lead to declarations of contacts with little connection in terms of trust, common interests, shared objectives, or other such manifestations of real social relationships~\cite{golder07rhythms}.
+Thus, an application that tries to provide targeted functionalities using social information exposed by current OSNs must wade through a lot of noise.